 CRIM 224 Juvenile Delinquency

 SOCI 203 Introduction to Critical Race Theory

-SOCI 205 Geographic Information Systems Mapping for the Social Sciences

 SOCI 210 Latinxs in the United States

 SOCI 212 Sociology of Families

+SOCI 213 Social Class

 SOCI 233 Reproductive Rights and Reproductive Justice

-SOCI 245 Race and Ethnic Relations
+SOCI 245 Race and Ethnicity

 SOCI 248 Social Structure and the Self

 SOCI 263 Social Inequality

 SOCI 264 Black Communities and Institutions

 SOCI 280 Aging in Society

 SOCI 288 Immigration in the United States

 SOCI 306 Nonprofit Giving

 SOCI 312 Sociology of Childhood and Adolescence

-SOCI 315 Social Class

 SOCI 321 Social Policy in Our Lives

 SOCI 325 Health and Illness

 SOCI 333 Society, Mental Health, and the Individual

 SOCI/EDUC 350 Education and Social Change

 SOCI 359 Sex/Sexualities in Society

 SOCI 366 Death and Dying

 Area of Focus: Social Justice

 A focus on the study of social inequalities and the struggle to achieve a more equitable society and world.
 The area of focus examines class, race, ethnic, national, and gender divisions and their connections to major social and political problems.
 It also considers possible solutions and related strategies of social change.
 This subfield is suitable for students interested in political activism, government service, social work, teaching, law, and graduate work in the social sciences.

 Recommended courses: